rob893/liz-cleaning/README.md

-# Liz's Cleaning Service Website
+# The Tidy Gal Website

-A modern, fast, and SEO-optimized static website for Liz's Cleaning Service in Cherokee County, GA.
+A modern, fast, and SEO-optimized static website for The Tidy Gal in Cherokee County, GA.

 ## 🚀 Built With